Kyle-Law/web_scraper/README.md

 4) You would see failures because all 3 scraped files haven't been created yet.
 5) To solve it, run `ruby bin/main.rb` and input 'udacity', 'indeed', and 'remote.io' for every execution.
 6) Run `rspec` in CLI again.
 The test cases would success upon each file created :)

-## Deployment
-1) Git clone this repo and cd the to the `web_scraper` directory.
-2) Run `bin/main.rb`.
-3) Input either 'udacity', 'indeed', or 'remote.io' and follows the respective commands.
-4) Tada! 'udacity_courses.csv', 'indeed_jobs.csv', or 'remote_io.csv' would be created at the root directory respectively :)

 ## Authors